GravitoMagnetic Field in Tensor-Vector-Scalar Theory: Introduction

 TeVeS equations of motion are more evolved compared to those of the Einstein-Hilbert theory.
 Its spherically static solution \cite{gr-qc/0502122} is known but its exact Kerr-like solution is not yet known.
 In one hand, we do not know the exact solution for the gravito-magnetic field around the Earth in the TeVeS theory.
 In the other hand, however, we have acquired very precise empirical knowledge on the gravitomagnetic field.
 In this paper, we calculate the gravitomagnetic field of a slow moving mass distribution in the Newtonian regime of the TeVeS theory.
 We report that the consistency between this gravitomagnetic field and that predicted by the Einstein-Hilbert theory leads to a relation between the vector and scalar coupling constants.
 We translate the Lunar Laser Ranging measurement's data into a constraint on the deviation from this relation.

 The paper is provided as follows: Section \eqref{TeVeSEQ} briefly reviews the field equations of the TeVeS theory.
 Section \eqref{TeVeSEarth} solves these equations at the linear order around the space-time geometry of the Earth.
-Section \eqref{Reports} reports that the consistency between this gravitomagnetic field and that predicted by the Einstein-Hilbert theory leads to a relation between the vector and scalar coupling constants of the theory and translates the Lunar Laser Ranging measurement's data into a constraint on the deviation from this relation.
+Section \eqref{Reports} reports that the consistency between this gravitomagnetic field and that predicted by the Einstein-Hilbert theory leads to a relation between the vector and scalar coupling constants of the theory.
+Last section before the conclusion's section reports how the image of the black hole constrains the theory.